nautobot/nautobot-plugin-ssot-arista-cloudvision/README.md

 > While these contain the prefix "arista" in the custom field admin portal, when looking at them on a device the prefix is removed.

-The plugin behavior can be controlled with the following list of settings
+The plugin can connect to either on-premise or a cloud instance of Cloudvision.
+To connect to an on-premise instance you must set the following variables in the nautobot configuration file.

 - `cvp_host` string: The hostname or address of the onprem instance of Cloudvision
 - `cvp_user` string: The username used to connect to the onprem instance Cloudvision.
 - `cvp_password` string: The password used to connect to the onprem instance Cloudvision.
 - `insecure` boolean: If true, the plugin will download the certificate from Cloudvision and trusted for gRPC.

+To connect to a cloud instance of Cloudvision you must set the following variable:
-- `cvp_token` string: Token to be used when connected to Cloudvision as a Service.
+- `cvaas_token` string: Token to be used when connected to Cloudvision as a Service.

-- `delete_devices_on_sync_cv_source` boolean (default False): If true, this will delete devices in Nautbot that do not exist in Cloudvision when syncing from Cloudvision.
+When syncing from Cloudvision, this plugin will create new devices that do not exist in Nautobot.
+In order for this to work properly, you must provide the following default value sin the nautobot config file.

 - `from_cloudvision_default_site` string: The default site used when syncing creates new devices in Nautobot.
 - `from_cloudvision_default_device_role` string: The default device role used when the syncing creates new devices in Nautobot.
 - `from_cloudvision_default_device_role_color` string: The default color to assign to the default role.
 - `from_cloudvision_default_device_status`: string: The default status used when the syncing creates new devices in Nautobot.

+Lastly, when a device exists in Nautobot but not in Cloudvision, this plugin can either delete or leave the device in Nautobot.
+That behavior can be set with the following variable in the nautobot config file.

+- `delete_devices_on_sync_cv_source` boolean (default False): If true, this will delete devices in Nautbot that do not exist in Cloudvision when syncing from Cloudvision.

 ## Usage